Disha-S-Gowda/World-Population-Map-D3/README.md

 1. In the map.js file, implement the following:

-    a.
-Set up the SVG container and configure zoom behavior.
+    - Set up the SVG container and configure zoom behavior.
-    b.
-Load and process the TopoJSON and population data.
+    - Load and process the TopoJSON and population data.
-    c.
-Implement a color scale for population data.
+    - Implement a color scale for population data.
-    d.
-Draw the map with country boundaries and color coding based on population.
+    - Draw the map with country boundaries and color coding based on population.
-    e.
-Add interactivity, such as tooltips or hover effects to display population details.
+    - Add interactivity, such as tooltips or hover effects to display population details.

 2. Open `index.html` in a browser to view your interactive world map.